reactive-python/reactpy/README.md

 # At a Glance

-iDOM can be used to create a simple slideshow which changes whenever a user clicks an image.
+IDOM can be used to create a simple slideshow which changes whenever a user clicks an image.

 ```python
 import idom